Hassan-6/EduTrack/README.md

 - **Assignment Distribution**: Create and assign tasks to enrolled students
 - **Student Monitoring**: Track student progress, activity, and submissions
 - **Announcements**: Send notifications to all students in a course
-- **QR Code Generation**: Generate unique QR codes for course enrollment
+- **Course Code Generation**: Generate unique 6-digit codes for course enrollment
 - **Attendance Tracking**: Monitor student attendance and engagement

 ### General Features